-If an officer chooses to vacate their position before the end of their term, nominations open immediately upon announcement of the vacancy, and an election to fill the vacant position takes place at the next voting meeting.
+If an officer chooses to vacate their position before the end of their term, nominations open immediately upon announcement of the vacancy, and an election to fill the vacant position takes place at the next Voting MPI Forum Meeting.

 If an officer does not or cannot fulfill their elected role, the MPI Forum can conduct a ballot to remove an officer from their position.
-This ballot should be announced by a member of the MPI Forum in the same way as all other ballots (two weeks before a voting meeting via the existing announcement mechanisms) and will follow the same procedure as the ballot to elect new officers.
-The vacated position will immediately open for nominations and an election to fill the position will take place at the next voting meeting.
-If the position is vacated within four weeks of the next voting meeting, the election will take place at the following voting meeting to give candidates more time to be nominated.
+This ballot should be announced by a member of the MPI Forum in the same way as all other ballots (two weeks before a Voting MPI Forum Meeting via the existing announcement mechanisms) and will follow the same procedure as the ballot to elect new officers.
+The vacated position will immediately open for nominations and an election to fill the position will take place at the next Voting MPI Forum Meeting.
+If the position is vacated within four weeks of the next Voting MPI Forum Meeting, the election will take place at the following Voting MPI Forum Meeting to give candidates more time to be nominated.